 Foul language exists to offend.
 Foul words may be pointed downwards, against those who are disparaged and oppressed.
 They may be pointed upwards, towards those who disparage and oppress.

 Parables in Western societies have played a significant role as a linguistic tool to subordinate humans.
 Humans on other continents were said to be animals, or like animals.
 Women, workers, the functionally divergent, children were perceived to be more closely related to animals, and, like animals, were thus expected to be subservient.

 These groups differed from the norm of the fully valued human-male in power position and could be treated as animals were already treated (forced labouring, unilateral usage, slavery, or eradication).
 The relation to the animals, nota bene, not the animals themselves, constituted a model for how humans may or ought to shape their interpersonal relationships.

 The historical strategy of the Master trickled down.
 The man above the wife/woman, the wife/woman above the maid, the farmhand above the maid, the maid above the child.
-And the animal at the bottom, tied up in the stable as the forced body manifestation of power, to be consumed in unison at the family dinner table.
+And the animal at the bottom, tied up in the barn as the forced body manifestation of power, to be consumed in unison at the family dinner table.

 “Don’t be a pig.”
 Don’t be an animal.
 Don’t be like an animal.
 The Swedish paragraph against hate speech does not include animals, however it most probably ought to.

 Each time the image of an animal is used for disparaging and stigmatizing purposes, whether it is righteously pointed upwards, or abominably downwards, the historical model for dominance and division of humanity is made invisible.
 Each time this image is used deprecatory, the factual conditions of animals are overlooked, even though these conditions comprise the very prerequisite for the disparaging to be effective.

 Which is the reason for, presumably, not even pigs wanting to be “pigs”.
 Which is the situation of our genetic relatives the pigs?
 How many know what it is to be a pig under human power?
 How many want to know?